Search Library Catalog

-The overdue fine on 28-day loan materials is calculated at the rate of 20 cents per item per day and begins the day after the date due.
+The overdue fine for Juneau Public Library 28-day loan materials is calculated at the rate of 20 cents per item per day and begins the day after the date due.
 If an overdue 28-day item is returned by the 5th day after date due, related fines are forgiven.

-The overdue fine on videos and CD's is calculated at the rate of $1 per item per day and begins the day after the date due.
-There is no grace period for video and CD overdue fines.
+The overdue fine on Juneau Public Library media items is calculated at the rate of $1 per item per day and begins the day after the date due.
+There is no grace period for media items overdue fines.

 For non-Juneau Public Library items, overdue fines and grace periods vary by lending library.
 Please see staff for details.